NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 The problem with this solution is that it does not solve the general zero sized problem outlined in the [motivation](#motivation) section.

 # Changelist

+## From pre-release v5:
+* Expanded on the possibilities of the `zero_sized`-as-hint rule, coupled with expanded Standard Layout rules.

 ## From pre-release v4:
 * Renamed "possibly-stateless type" to "empty layout type".